 - Keyword research: Use tools such as UberSuggest and KeywordTool to see what people are searching for when it comes to buying shoes

 - Conduct research to investigate trending shoes that are most likely to sell

-- Pick a niche and target audience based on your research
+- Based on your research, pick a niche and target audience

 There are many people who buy pre-owned or secondhand footwear.
 If you or your friends have extra pairs of shoes you don’t have any use for anymore, you can sell them online.
 Once you’ve collected all the shoes that you can from friends and family, you can expand your search to local estate sales, consignment stores, and garage sales.